 “Iodine deficiency disorder (IDD) is the single greatest cause of preventable mental retardation,” says Kul Gautam, the former deputy executive director of UNICEF.
 “Severe deficiencies cause cretinism, stillbirth and miscarriage.
 But even mild deficiency can significantly affect the learning ability of populations.
 Scientific evidence shows alarming effects of IDD.
 Even a moderate deficiency, especially in pregnant women and infants, lowers their intelligence by 10-15 IQ points.”

-Historically, populations got iodine naturally from certain foods, especially seafood, plants grown where soil contains iodine and the meat of animals whose forage grows in such soils.
-However, natural weathering and erosion can leach iodine from the soil over time leaving it deficient.
+Historically, populations got iodine from certain foods, especially seafood, plants grown where soil contains iodine and the meat of animals whose forage grows in such soils.
+However, weathering and erosion can leach iodine from the soil over time leaving it deficient.
 Plants and animals raised in areas with iodine-deficient soil will be poor sources of iodine in the human diet and the animals themselves will be less healthy and productive.

 To help address iodine deficiency, salt producers in the United States cooperated with public health authorities starting almost a century ago to add iodine to table salt and made both iodized and plain salt available to consumers at the same price.
 Today, about 70 percent of the table salt sold in the United States is iodized.
 In fact, salt has been and remains the primary source for iodine in the American diet.
 The effect of this public health initiative has been to virtually eliminate the incidence of thyroid related illness, including goiters.